Frequently Asked Questions

 What medications do you use?

-Our CRNA’s may use several medicines specifically selected for you based upon your health history.
+Our CRNA's may use one of several medicines specifically selected for you based upon your health history.
 Medications commonly used are: Propofol (a sedative), Fentanyl (a narcotic used to control pain), and Versed (a medicine used to promote relaxation).
 This is called Monitored Anesthesia Care, or MAC.
 MAC anesthesia is perfectly suited to a short procedure like gastroscopy or colonoscopy.
-It is quick acting, very safe, and you feel no pain or embarrassment during the procedure.
-The anesthetic effect wears off quickly in the recovery room, and unlike many other anesthetic regimens, post-operative nausea and vomiting is quite rare.
+It is quick-acting, very safe, and you feel no pain or embarrassment during the procedure.
+The anesthesia wears off quickly in the recovery room, and unlike many other anesthetic regimens, post-operative nausea and vomiting is quite rare.